moby/moby/docs/sources/reference/builder.md

     ENTRYPOINT ["ls"]

 > **Note**:
-> The *exec* form is parsed as a JSON array, which means that
+> The *exec* notation is parsed as a JSON array, which means that
 > you must use double-quotes (") around words not single-quotes (').

 > **Note**:
-> Unlike the *shell* form, the *exec* form does not invoke a command shell.
+> Unlike the *shell* notation, the *exec* notation does not invoke a command
-> This means that normal shell processing does not happen.
+> shell.
+This means that normal shell processing does not happen.
 For example,
 > `CMD [ "echo", "$HOME" ]` will not do variable substitution on `$HOME`.
-> If you want shell processing then either use the *shell* form or execute
+> If you want shell processing then either use the *shell* notation or execute
 > a shell directly, for example: `CMD [ "sh", "-c", "echo", "$HOME" ]`.

 > **Note**: